For details about how I compiled the list and to view numbers 185–21, scroll to the bottom of the page.

 Almost four minutes of utter originality and genius, courtesy of Brian, beginning with the minimalist ukulele opening and concluding with the full jazz-band sound, all of which (drums excepted, obviously) was created in the studio on the Red Special and other guitars.
 Has the guitar ever been used to such stunningly original effect?
 Overlooked too are Brian’s wonderfully witty lyrics, particularly the way he cleverly weaves multiple uses and meanings out of the word ‘company’.
 Best moment: it has to be the jazz-band effect.

-Freddie was at his creative peak on the first four albums, and ‘…Lap Of The Gods…Revisited’ is another outstanding piece of writing straight out of left-field.
-A brilliant way to end the Sheer Heart Attack album, it was also used as a magnificent show-closer until 1977, accompanied by industrial quantities of dry ice, and was (for this fan at least) an even better finale than We Are The Champions, which replaced it in the live set.
+Freddie was at his creative peak on the first four albums, and this is yet another outstanding piece of writing straight out of left field.
+A brilliant way to end the Sheer Heart Attack album, it was also used as a magnificent show-closer until 1977, accompanied by industrial quantities of dry ice, and was (for this fan at least) an even better finale than We Are the Champions, which replaced it in the live set.
 Best moment: the long “Wo wo la la la” final section of the song.

 For many, of course, Queen’s magnum opus.
 What more is there to be said about this song about which so much has been said and written?
 Startlingly original, certainly in terms of the singles charts — and yet what is magnificent about Queen is that many of the ideas in Bohemian Rhapsody are foreshadowed in their previous work.
 A complete one-off … and yet so typically Queen.
 Magnifico, indeed.
 Best moment: the operatic section, if only for the sheer audacity.